 The bookstore is located on the first floor of the Ledford Center.
-Hours for the store are from 9:00 a.m. - 4:30 p.m., Monday through Friday.
+Hours for the store are from 9:00 a.m. - 4:30 p.m., Monday through Friday and Saturday 10 a.m. - 4 p.m..
 The store is operated under the auspices of the Sunday School Board of the Southern Baptist Convention and has a variety of books and materials as well as carrying all required texts, school supplies, and personal accessories.
+Carol Trissell is the Bookstore Manager.